vtexdocs/help-center-content/docs/faq/en/what-to-do-when-an-unexpected-error-message-appears-while-selecting-paypal-plus-at-checkout.md

 ---
-title: What to do when an unexpected error message appears while selecting PayPal Plus at checkout
+title: 'What to do when an unexpected error message appears while selecting PayPal Plus at checkout'
 id: 2eyMuEf6wsWuOgrjo7tzQH
 status: PUBLISHED
 createdAt: 2019-03-18T14:01:50.694Z